Course

 A father and his 5-year-old son present to the primary care office: The father states that the child has been coughing at night 2-4 nights a week; coughing every morning; and has difficulty breathing with exercise or exertion.
 The child experienced a cold a few weeks ago and since then, the coughing has not improved.

 The father denies any fever.
 He describes the coughing as hoarse, hollow, dry, and sometimes barky.
 The child also frequently experiences rhinorrhea and increased sputum, but father denies those symptoms at present.
-The father mentions that they have been to the emergency department twice in the past 6 months for similar symptoms and the child has received two treatments of nebulized Albuterol (2.5mg) at each visit.
+The father mentions that they have been to the emergency department twice in the past 6 months for similar symptoms and the child has received two treatments of nebulized albuterol (2.5mg) at each visit.

 They were not sent home with any medications.
-Father states that while the Albuterol treatments in the emergency department helped for a couple days, the coughing would return.
+Father states that while the albuterol treatments in the emergency department helped for a couple days, the coughing would return.
 The family has one dog in the home and the child frequently spends time at his grandparents’ house where he is exposed to secondhand smoke.

-The child appears healthy in clinic today.
+The child appears healthy in the clinic today.
 His vital signs read: O2: 100%, Respiratory Rate: 13, Heart Rate: 119, Blood Pressure: 97/62, and Temperature: 98.2F.
 He is sitting comfortably in the office but will frequently clear this throat and have a harsh cough.
 Upon listening to the child’s lungs, wheezes are noted bilaterally in the bases.
-There are no retractions, rhonchi or rales.
+There are no retractions, rhonchi, or rales.

 The healthcare provider performs spirometry testing to evaluate the child’s lung compliance and level of obstruction prior to administering a SABA medication.
 After completing the spirometry, the child is noted to have a FEV1 75% of predicated value.
-A nebulized Albuterol treatment is completed and the child performs the spirometry again.
+A nebulized albuterol treatment is completed and the child performs the spirometry again.
 After the treatment, the child’s FEV1 returns to a normal range >85% of predicted value.

 Physical exam reveals improvement in wheezing and the child states he can breathe better.
-Based on the child’s history of persistent coughing >2 nights a week, coughing every morning, limitations on activity due to respiratory symptoms, and an initial abnormal FEV1 (though resolved after SABA administration), the healthcare provider determines that the child has Mild-Persistent Asthma.
+Based on the child’s history of persistent coughing >2 nights a week, coughing every morning, limitations on activity due to respiratory symptoms, and an initial abnormal FEV1 (though resolved after SABA administration), the healthcare provider determines that the child has Persistent Mild Asthma.

 The father and child are educated on proper administration of the medications with use of a spacer and given a peak flow meter to measure the child’s exhaled airflow.
 The father is instructed on how to find the child’s best peak flow rate over the next two weeks and use that to determine critical values of expected airflow.
 The child should continue to record the peak flow measurements daily to assess early changes in airway obstruction.